WPManageNinja/paymattic-docs/docs/general-input-fields/how-to-use-the-product-fields.md

 title: "How to Use the Donation & Product Fields"
 category: "General Input Fields"
 ---

+# How to Use the Donation & Product Fields

 [Paymattic](https://paymattic.com/) provides 10 product fields to design a standard payment form for your WordPress Site.
 This article will give you an overview of Paymattic's General Fields.

 ::: warning Pro Features